Hefty Recycling Bags Settlement — File by Oct. 1, 2026

 Have other states settled with Reynolds over Hefty Recycling bags?

-Yes.
 Connecticut and Minnesota have previously brought lawsuits or reached settlements with Reynolds over similar misleading recycling claims.
-However, the Arizona settlement is the first to require Reynolds to remove images of recyclable contents from the bag packaging and explicitly state on the front of the packaging that the bags are not recyclable.
-This redesign will be implemented nationwide.
+The Arizona settlement is the first to require Reynolds to remove images of recyclable contents from the bag packaging and explicitly state on the front that the bags are not recyclable.
+That redesign is to be implemented nationwide.

 Are the Hefty bags themselves recyclable?

-No. The Hefty transparent blue and clear bags are not recyclable in Arizona’s municipal recycling programs or material recovery facilities.
-Placing recyclable materials inside these bags for curbside pickup can actually cause the entire bag — including the recyclable contents — to be sent to a landfill.
-The bags can also become entangled in recycling facility equipment.
+According to the Arizona AG, no — the Hefty transparent blue and clear bags are not recyclable in Arizona’s municipal recycling programs or material recovery facilities.
+The state alleged that placing recyclable materials inside these bags for curbside pickup can cause the entire bag, including the recyclable contents, to be sent to a landfill, and that the bags can become entangled in recycling-facility equipment.

 • Arizona Attorney General’s Office — Press Release (February 23, 2026)